bbc/childrens-games-genie/docs/asset-loader.md

 The gamePacks are the list of asset packs that are to be loaded by the asset loader.

 * It requires a unique key for each pack, as well as a URL to that asset pack.
-* The assets to be loaded here, are included in calculating the loadscreen progress.
+* The assets to be loaded here, are included in calculating the loadscreen's progress.
 * These assets are loaded in the Loading screen's **Phaser create function**.

 **Example**